 Ability to Pay Reduced Fee Schedule

-As of 2016, fully 50% of children and 70% of adults have no dental insurance.
-The Centers for Disease Control (CDC), has stated that dental caries (cavities) are one of the most ubiquitous of infections affecting the American population.
+As of 2020, 50% of children and 70% of adults have no dental insurance.
+The Centers for Disease Control (CDC), has stated that dental caries (cavities) are one of the most prevalent of infections affecting the American population.
 With the continued decline of private and government sponsored dental insurance and the steadily increasing costs of services, dentistry is becoming “out of reach” for a large portion of the population.

 At Omaha Family Dental we feel we have an obligation to serve the entire community.
 We feel that finances should never restrict anyone from being able to receive dental treatment.
 Therefore, we offer a wide array of financial options for everyone.